MRN-Code/coins-tracker-importer/README.md

   - `study` required, study id
   - `out` option, generate sql to file, else shows in STDOUT

-- empties are allowed for responses
-- empties not allowed for ursi
-- all responses are entered as 'custom text' responses, as pre-defined response option imports are not (yet?) supported

 # changelog
 - 2.0.0 - support existing data, map to existing trackers and pre-def response options